data-dot-all/dataall/pages/deploy/deploy_aws.md

 git push
 ```

-## 6. Bootstrap the Tooling account
+**Bootstrap the Tooling account**

-The **Tooling** account is where the code repository, and the CI/CD pipeline are deployed.
-It needs to be bootstrapped with CDK in 2 regions, run the commands below with the AWS credentials of the tooling account:
+Run the commands below with the AWS credentials of the tooling account:

-**Your region (can be any supported region)**
+Your region (can be any supported region)
 ```bash
 cdk bootstrap aws://YOUR_TOOLING_ACCOUNT_ID/YOUR_REGION
 ```
-**North Virginia region (needed to be able to deploy cross region to us-east-1)**
+North Virginia region (needed to be able to deploy cross region to us-east-1)
 ```bash
 cdk bootstrap aws://YOUR_TOOLING_ACCOUNT_ID/us-east-1
 ```
-## 7. Bootstrap the Deployment account(s)
+**Bootstrap the Deployment account(s)**

-The **Deployment** account(s) is where the data.all application infrastructure will be deployed.
-Each of the deployment account(s) needs to be bootstrapped with CDK in 2 regions, run the commands below with the AWS credentials of the deployment account:
+Run the commands below with the AWS credentials of the deployment account:

 Your region (can be any supported region)
 ```bash